explaingit

 Prompt 2

-Show me how to add holiday effects to a Prophet model for Black Friday and Christmas sales spikes.
+How do I add custom holiday effects to a Prophet model for a retail business with Black Friday and Christmas spikes?

 Prompt 3